Tanvi012004/Insurance-Management-System/README.md

-Insurance Management System :
+# Insurance Management System :

 A full-stack web application designed to manage insurance operations such as policy creation, claim filing, and user account management.
 The system provides a secure and user-friendly interface for users to handle their insurance details efficiently.

-🛠️ Technologies Used
+🛠️ Technologies Used :

 - Frontend: HTML5, CSS3, JavaScript
 - Backend: Python, Flask
 - Database: PostgreSQL

-🚀 Features
+🚀 Features :

 - User Registration & Login
 - Add and View Insurance Policies
 - File Insurance Claims
 - View Filed Claims

-📦 Project Setup and Run Instructions
+📦 Project Setup and Run Instructions:

 Follow these steps to run the project locally:
 1. Clone the Repository